getporter/skeletor/README.md

 # A Porter Mixin Skeleton

 This repository contains the skeleton structure of a Porter Mixin.
 You can clone this repository and use it as a starting point to build new mixins.
-The structure of this project matches closely with existing Porter Mixins like [Porter Azure](https://github.com/deislabs/porter-azure), [Porter Helm](https://github.com/deislabs/porter-helm), and [Porter Terraform](https://github.com/deislabs/porter-terraform).
+The structure of this project matches closely with existing Porter [Mixins](https://porter.sh/mixins).

 1. Create a new repository in GitHub [using this repository as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).